 While bobtail liability typically only costs $20-60 per month, most owner operators will also need other coverage like physical damage and general liability.
 In total, most owner operators can expect to pay $3,000-$5,000 a year in premiums.

 Owner operators looking for the cheap quotes should use the following tactics to find the best price:

 Bobtail insurance covers owner operators whenever they drive without a trailer, whether they are driving for business or personal reasons.

 Non-trucking liability (NTL), on the other hand, protects owner operators anytime they are driving for personal reasons, whether or not they have a trailer in tow.

 The two terms are often used interchangeably because there are many instances when either bobtail insurance or non-trucking liability would cover the operator.
 For example, driving without a trailer for personal reasons could be covered under either insurance type.
-Leased owner operators are typically required to get one type of insurance or the other, but not both.
+Leased owner operators are typically required to get one type of coverage or the other but not both.
 The motor carrier will be the entity that makes that determination.

 Because the trailer is still attached while deadheading, weight distribution throughout the truck is not compromised to the same extent as it is when a truck is bobtailing, which means deadheading is comparatively less dangerous.
 The reduced risk means deadhead insurance policies are often less expensive than bobtail insurance coverage.

-Unladen liability insurance covers semi trucks any time they are not loaded with cargo, whether they are deadheading with an empty trailer or bobtailing without a trailer at all.
+Unladen liability insurance covers semi-trucks any time they are not loaded with cargo, whether they are deadheading with an empty trailer or bobtailing without a trailer at all.

-Unladen liability insurance is a newer type of insurance, and because it is more comprehensive some policies can cost more than bobtail or deadhead insurance.
+Unladen liability insurance is a newer type of insurance and because it is more comprehensive some policies can cost more than bobtail or deadhead insurance.
 Leased operators should thoroughly explore their options with a motor carrier before obtaining an unladen liability policy.